Rongxin Fang (Principal investigator)

 Research Assistant

-Emma recently graduated from UC Berkeley, where she double majored in Molecular and Cell Biology and Data Science.
-She is broadly interested in applying genomic technologies to study neuronal development and plasticity.
-Previously, Emma worked in Barbara Meyer’s lab, where she used genomic tools to identify key genes involved in sex determination in C. elegans, and in Yang Dan’s lab where she investigated how sleep deprivation affects neurotransmitter synthesis in catecholaminergic neurons.
-In the Fang Lab, Emma is developing sequencing- and imaging-based genomic tools to study, at single-molecule resolution, how transcription in the brain is impacted by neural activity.
-She is also passionate about scientific writing, check out some of her essays here.
+Emma graduated from UC Berkeley, where she double majored in Molecular and Cell Biology and Data Science.
+She is broadly interested in applying genomic tools to study neurological disorders.
+Previously, she worked in Barbara Meyer’s lab, where she used genomic tools to identify key genes involved in sex determination in C. elegans, and in Yang Dan’s lab where she studied how sleep deprivation affects neurotransmitter synthesis in catecholaminergic neurons.
+Outside the lab, Emma is also passionate about scientific writing, check out some of her essays here.

 PhD Student in Biophysics

 Eduardo received his bachelor degree in Chemistry from the University of Puerto Rico–Mayagüez.
 His passion for neurobiology began as an AMGEN Scholar at UC Berkeley where, as part of Dr. Kumar’s lab, he studied the biophysics of neurofilament aggregation in disease states.
 Later, as a REACH Scholar at Stanford and in Dr. Zuchero’s lab, he studied myelin formation and compaction by combining exocytosis and calcium imaging.
-In the Fang Lab, he is now using single cell sequencing and spatial transcriptomics to investigate how disrupted communication between glial, neuronal, and immune cells contributes to the pathogenesis of brain diseases.
 Outside the lab, Eduardo enjoys playing basketball and softball, and exploring new restaurants around the Bay Area.

 Postdoctoral Fellow

 Ya earned her Ph.D. in genetics and molecular biology from Cornell University.
 She is broadly interested in how transcriptional and post-transcriptional mechanisms shape cellular function.
 Her previous work in Andrew Grimson’s lab identified transcriptional and epigenetic signatures that distinguish human adult and neonatal CD8⁺ T cells.
 There, she also contributed to the identification of microRNA target genes using PRO-seq and RNA-seq.
-In the Fang Lab, Ya studies how gene regulation in the mammalian brain changes during learning and memory.
 Her goal is to better understand how these gene regulatory processes support neural plasticity and cognition.

 Postdoctoral Fellow